-The A. Overholt & Company is an abandoned distillery in West Overton, Pennsylvania that operated from 1800 to 1987.
+The A. Overholt & Company is an abandoned whiskey distillery in West Overton, Pennsylvania that operated from 1800 and 1987.

 Henry Oberholzer, a German Mennonite farmer, moved to West Overton in 1800.
-1 Oberholzer came from an area of Germany which specialised in distilling rye whiskey and opted to take up the tradition.
+1 Oberholzer came from an area of Germany that specialized in distilling rye whiskey and opted to take up the tradition.

 Oberholzer’s son, Abraham Overholt (a name Anglicized from Oberholzer), took over management of the distillery in 1810.
 1 Within a decade, the company was outputting 12 gallons to 15 gallons of rye whiskey per day.

 By the 1840s, the company had expanded throughout the region, becoming known as Overholt’s “Old Rye” during a time when only the very distinguished distilleries were advertised by name.
 1 Overholt incorporated the distillery as A. Overholt & Company in 1859.